The Parish Council is pleased to be able to link up with Neighbourhood Watch, such a valuable help in the community.

 West Parley Women's Institute

-West Parley Women's Institute meets on the second Thursday of each month at West Parley Memorial Hall, 2-4.15pm and this year we celebrated our 83rd birthday.
+West Parley Women's Institute started in 1926 and meets on the second Thursday of each month at West Parley Memorial Hall, 2-4.15pm

 3 or 4 individual Institutes usually form a Group (We belong to Heathlands Group) and with the Autumn and Spring Meetings with these other Institutes we enlarge our circle of friends and exchange ideas..We are all under the auspices of Dorset H.Q, and again there are Spring and Autumn Council Meetings.
 Any member can put forward a Resolution via County to the National Federation. www.thewi.org.uk After country-wide discussion, this may even be used to lobby Parliament.